dharalnaik/SRMAlexa-Bot/README.md

     - Commands trigger actions such as opening specific URLs related to SRMIST services.

 2. **Web Integration:**
-    -Direct access to SRMIST services like the Student Portal, official website, YouTube channel, hospital information, campus map, and contact details using
+   - Direct access to SRMIST services like the Student Portal, official website, YouTube channel, hospital information, campus map, and contact details using
    `webbrowser`.

 4. **Wikipedia Search:**